Stochastic fractional integro-differential equations with weakly singular kernels: Well-posedness and Euler--Maruyama approximation: Strong convergence and convergence rate of the EM method

-Since it is difficult to obtain the closed-form solution to the SFIDE \eqref{eq.1.1}, considering effective numerical methods becomes particularly necessary.
-Although in the previous section, the EM approximation \eqref{eq.3.1} provides a numerical approximation, it will cost a lot of calculations on the stochastic integrals.
-To avoid simulating the stochastic integrals, we now modify the scheme \eqref{eq.3.1} in this section.
+Since it is difficult to obtain the closed-form solution to the SFIDE \eqref{eq:1}, considering effective numerical methods becomes particularly necessary.
+Although the EM approximation \eqref{eq:5} provides a numerical approximation in the previous section, it will cost a lot of calculations on stochastic integrals.
+In order to reduce this cost, we now modify the approximation \eqref{eq:5} in this section.